ixy-languages/ixy.java/README.md

 ## License

-ixy.java is licensed under the GPL license.
+ixy.java is licensed under the GPLv2 license.

 ## Disclaimer